 Bell ringers play holiday favorites in the gazebo at Shore Acres State Park.

 The lights are on daily, 4-9:30 p.m., and the Information and Gift Center at the garden’s entrance is open on the same schedule.
 The park charges a $5 entry fee per car, but admission to the display is free.
 The grounds are accessible for the disabled, and wheelchairs are available at the gift shop if needed.

 The park and gardens are also open 8 a.m.-dusk year-round.
 Different types of flowers bloom here each season (view list), and a steep trail connects the botanical garden with the beach.
 Outside the garden, a gazebo overlooking the Pacific Ocean marks the site of the Simpsons’ former home.
 It’s a great place to watch the dramatic crashing waves during winter storms, and you’ll probably hear sea lions barking at nearby Simpson Reef.
 The $5 entry fee per car also applies during daylight hours.

 Some daytime views of the garden: A hummingbird pollinates a flower in the Formal Garden (left), the Garden House (upper right), a rhododendron in full bloom in the Formal Garden with the Information and Gift Center in the background (middle right), and the Oriental Garden and Lily Pond (lower right).

 Shore Acres State Park is located at 89428 Cape Arago Highway, four miles south of Charleston.
 To get there, follow US Highway 101 to either Coos Bay or North Bend and take the exit marked, “Charleston/Oregon Beaches.”
 From there, follow the signs to Charleston, which is eight miles south of Coos Bay and nine miles from North Bend.
-Continue on Cape Arago Highway, the main road through Charleston, until you reach the park on the right.
+Continue driving south on Cape Arago Highway, the main road through Charleston, until you reach the park on the right.